Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 USC Stats and Trends

-- USC has played 11 games, with four wins against the spread.
+- USC has four wins against the spread in 11 games this year.

-- The Trojans have been underdogs by 4 points or more three times this year and covered the spread once.
+- The Trojans have been underdogs by 4 points or more three times this season and covered the spread once.

-- USC's games this season have gone over the point total six times in 11 opportunities (54.5%).
+- USC has eclipsed the over/under in 54.5% of its opportunities this season (six times over 11 games with a set point total).

-- The Trojans average seven more points per game (30) than the Golden Bears allow (23).
+- The Trojans average 30 points per game, seven more than the Golden Bears surrender (23).

-- When USC scores more than 23 points, it is 4-5 against the spread and 4-5 overall.
+- USC is 4-5 against the spread and 4-5 overall when the team notches more than 23 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.